 The Keg is a steakhouse with five locations around the city.
 We ended up there on our first night with no reservations.
 Their steaks are really great and it has a great vibe, mixing casual with upscale!

 We ended up back for a second night on New Year’s Eve!
 Even their small dinner salad was great – full of veggies and topped with a delicious dressing!

-Another cute spot in Yaletown was WildTale – a seafood restaurant with a fun vibe.
+Another cute spot in Yaletown was WildTale – a seafood restaurant with a fun vibe (now closed).
 You’ll find in Yaletown, rows of local restaurants.
 Vancouver is a city that loves food and has plenty of it to offer!